pps-github22/Music-Dashboard/README.md

 ## **Project Description**

-In this Project I have analyze and gain insight of the kind of content available in the Music dataset.
+In this Project I have analyze and gain insights on the kind of content available in the Music dataset.
 For this project, I utilized a Music dataset and, then constructed and ran queries against this dataset.
 Finally, I built a dashboard in Tableau to showcase the trend of various songs, artists and features.

 ## **Roadmap**